COVID-19 pandemic in South Africa: Cuban doctors

 On 27 April 217 Cuban medical health specialists (mostly doctors) arrived in South Africa to assist with the pandemic response at the invitation of the South African government and were deployed across the country.

 Their arrival and the reported R429 million cost paid to the Cuban government was controversial.
 The South African Medical Association stated that their deployment was premature as many South African doctors and nurses had not yet been deployed as part of the pandemic response.
 The South African Internationally Trained Health Professionals Association criticised the government for not instead using unemployed South African medical graduates.
 The Democratic Alliance stated that government should first prioritise using local healthcare professionals.
 The Daily Maverick questioned the high cost paid for the doctors.
 The United States government criticised their deployment and payments made for their services as a form of human trafficking whilst the Cuban embassy rejected allegations of profiting from the deployment of its doctors and stated that criticism was part of a "smear campaign".

 Donations

 South Africa received donation of personal protective equipment like medical masks from China and ventilators from the United States.

 On 5 August 2020, the World Health Organization (WHO) deployed a "surge team" made up of 43 experts including David Heymann, who headed the international response to the 2003 SARS epidemic, to help the national and provincial responses to minimize the spread and impact of COVID-19.

 COVID AlertSA tracing app

 On 8 August 2020, the department of health released a COVID-19 contact tracing app.
-The app aims to reduce infections in the second and third waves of Covid. the app is available on Google Play, the App Store and The Huawei App Galley.
+The app aims to reduce infections in the second and third waves of Covid. the app is available on Google Play, the App Store and The Huawei App Gallery.